 On 28 and 29 December 2020, the USTR held public hearings covering the Section 301 investigations of Vietnam’s alleged import and use of illegal timber and alleged currency manipulation.
 Post-hearing rebuttal comments are due on 5 and 6 January 2021, after which time the USTR may initiate tariff actions on either or both investigations.

-Deloitte’s Global Trade Advisory specialists are part of a global network of professionals who can provide specialized assistance to companies in global trade matters.
+Deloitte’s Global Trade Advisory specialists are part of a global network of professionals who can provide specialised assistance to companies in global trade matters.
 Our professionals can help companies seeking to manage the impacts and potential impacts of the developments described above.